BrandonXLF/btd/README.md

 ### Convenient File Format

-Transformations are stored in [Instruction Files](https://brandonxlf.github.io/btd/file-format/) that are created using the easy-to-edit YAML file format.
+Transformations are stored in [instruction files](https://brandonxlf.github.io/btd/file-format/) that are created using the easy-to-edit YAML file format.
 YAML makes it trivial to define multiline strings strings wile requiring minimal syntax.

 ### User-Wide Store